“You don’t go about being in fashion in Jean Muir, you go about being in Jean Muir, which is kind of beyond fashion, you know.”

 In one photo, we get to see the jacket Barbra paired with this look, which was a striking grey, white, and black Reiss & Fabrizio fox fur coat.
 She wore this coat numerous times in the 1970s so it must have been one of her favorites.
 Streisand completed her look with a simple updo accentuating her curls and petit round earrings.
 This outfit sold at the 2009 “Her Name Is Barbra” Julien’s auction for $1,500.00.

 Jean Muir (1928-1995) was a British fashion designer.
-She claimed she was able to knit, sew and embroider by the age of six.
-At seventeen she took a job at Liberty & Co where she worked her way up from the stockroom to selling over the counter.
-Eventually she was given the opportunity to sketch for their ready to wear department, which led to her becoming lead designer for Jaeger in 1956.
+She claimed that she was able to knit, sew, and embroider by the age of six.
+At seventeen years old she took a job at Liberty & Co where she worked her way up from the stockroom to selling over the counter.
+Eventually, she was given the opportunity to sketch for their ready-to-wear department, which led to her becoming lead designer for Jaeger in 1956.
 Muir launched her own label “Jane & Jane” in 1964 to much success.

 Ten years later she sold the company and founded Jean Muir Ltd. Muir’s designs are best known for their focus on form and fluidity.
 They are understated, elegant, and effortless.
 She rarely used decoration on her garments aside from some pin tucking, functional buttons, or parallel topstitching.
 Streisand’s Golden Globe outfit is a wonderful example of Muir’s aesthetic.
 After Muir’s death, her company remained open through 2007 before closing permanently.
 Today her iconic designs are showcased in museums worldwide.